 Dr Nikolaos Nikitas is an Associate Professor in Structural Dynamics and Engineering in the School of Civil Engineering working particularly on aeroelasticity and on complex, multibody dynamic interaction problems.
 He previously researched on theoretically probing the intricate size-effects of nano/micro-plasticity (EU FP6, RTN 'Size-Depen') while conducting a first PhD in the University of Edinburgh.
 Both continuum and discrete descriptions were used for a study that covered not only the “on average” size-effects that have lately become much appreciated in engineering practice, but also spatio-temporal avalanche-like features of material deformation.
 Later he undertook an EPSRC funded second PhD (EP/D073944/1) in the University of Bristol, dealing with self-excited vibrations of flexible wind-prone bridges, which further led to a JSPS Fellowship with the University of Kyoto (ID No. PE 10565).

 He is an expert on theoretical and experimental dynamics with work including full-scale monitoring and inverse analysis of landmark/major bridges (Clifton Suspension Bridge, Ting Kau Bridge, Oresund Bridge), wind tunnel testing in state-of-the-art unique facilities (National Research Council, Canada), shaking table tests (Bristol Laboratory) and physical modelling for novel structural systems (e.g. offshore wind turbines).
-Before moving to Leeds he joined the Department of Civil Engineering of the University of Bristol as a lecturer in Structures while more recently he had the leading role, being the Structural Wind and Seismic Dynamics expert in Leeds, contributing to the successful EPSRC Strategic Equipment Grant proposal for establishing a dynamic testing facility in Leeds (EP/L022648).
+Before moving to Leeds he joined the Department of Civil Engineering of the University of Bristol as a lecturer in Structures (08/2011-07/2012).
+More recently he had the leading role, being the Structural Wind and Seismic Dynamics expert in Leeds, contributing to the successful EPSRC Strategic Equipment Grant proposal for establishing a dynamic testing facility in Leeds (EP/L022648).
 Under the same capacity, he is the one responsible for the full-scale infrastructure monitoring equipment acquired through UKCRIC (EP/P017169/1) as part of the newly established National Centre for Infrastructure Materials (CIM).

 Editorship in journals